Creating a Successful Salon Business Plan: A Step-by-Step Guide

 Then you have to factor in the preferences of your target market.
 What do they like and dislike?
 What kinds of ambiance are they drawn to?
 Which salon services are most popular with this group?
 What are their thoughts on pricing?
 What do they look for in customer service?
 All these factors play their part in whether or not a potential customer chooses your salon.

-Here are a few things involved in conducting a customer analysis for your salon:
+Here are a few things involved in conducting a client analysis for your salon:

 • Define the scope and the objective of the analysis.
 Include information about the services and products, the time frame, and the area your customers are coming from.